NikKowPHP/social-brain/chapters/chapter-17.md

     *   *Bad:* "I didn't mean to make you feel bad."
 (Focuses on your intent).
     *   *Good:* "I can see that my interruption was dismissive and made you feel like your work wasn't valued.
 I am truly sorry for that."
 (Focuses on their experience).

 3.  **Responsibility:** Take full, unambiguous ownership for your part in the situation.
 Do not add a "but."
 Do not share the blame.
-This is the step that restores their sense of **Fairness**.
+This is the step that restores their sense of **[ICON: Scales] Fairness**.
     *   *Bad:* "I was having a stressful day..."
     *   *Good:* "There's no excuse for my behavior.
 That was my mistake, and I take full responsibility."

 4.  **Resolve:** State clearly what you will do differently in the future.
-This is what rebuilds trust and provides **Certainty**.
+This is what rebuilds trust and provides **[ICON: Map] Certainty**.
 A commitment to change shows you have learned from the mistake.
     *   *Bad:* "I'll try to be better."
     *   *Good:* "In the future, I am going to make a conscious effort to let you finish your points before I jump in.
 I am committed to giving you the respect you deserve."